rehanga937/transaction_streaming_etl_and_visualization/README.md

         docker compose -f docker-compose-image-tag.yml up
         ```
         The default credentials can be used (admin for both username and password)
+    > [!WARNING]
+    > Creating superset like this from the source code can take a long time.
+At the start, messages on the terminal will be from superset_init and superset_db.
+When you see messages from superset_worker and superset_app, superset will be close to launching.

 # Usage
 ## Get the stuff running